uyjulian/falcom-dumps/index.md

 ### Kai no Kiseki

-Not dumpable yet
-It will be dumped and character models posted here as soon as it is possible to do so.
-The minver of this game (CUSA48980) is 12.00.
-Once a working full chain for dumping game files is released for up to version 12.00, the files will be posted.
+Coming later; please stand by...

 ### Other Falcom games

-Due to size considerations, I am no longer providing textures or models publically.
-These files can be extracted from the PC version of the game.
+Due to size considerations, I am no longer providing assets from these games publically.
+These files can be extracted from the PC version of the game using the tools mentioned above.

 [Go to the top of the page](#)
 [Return to top page](..)